dartanghan/databricks_test/README.md

 # databrick cli.
 Otherwise we will not be able to get the users or accesses.
 ##

+# in https://accounts.azuredatabricks.net/ create a service principal
+# user management > Service principals > add service principal
+# then add permission to the new principal in the desired workspace
+# workspaces > [select the desired workspace] > Permissions > Add Permission

 # --- Add a service principal
 # https://accounts.azuredatabricks.net/user-management/serviceprincipals?account_id=870b9035-b999-4ae5-9fba-c6c5e4b487d8
 # Use Microsoft Entra ID or Databricks Managed